changaimaraSA/java-learning-repo/README.md

 # JAVA LEARNING REPO

-My repo for practicing for FIRST Robotics competition 2020.
+Practice repo for FIRST Robotics competition 2020.
 I'll be reviewing some java from the [Java Beginners Book](https://beginnersbook.com/java-tutorial-for-beginners-with-examples/).
 In particular, topics: